-The Multi Academy Trust has been eligible to claim additional funding in the year from government support schemes in response to the coronavirus outbreak.
+The Multi Academy Trust was in 2020/21 eligible to claim additional funding in the year from government support schemes in response to the coronavirus outbreak.
 The funding received is shown above under 'COVID-19 additional funding (DfE/ESFA)'.

-The Trust received £214,760 of funding for catch-up premium and costs incurred in respect of this funding totalled £161,677.
+In 2020/21 the Trust received £214,760 of funding for catch-up premium and costs incurred in respect of this funding totalled £161,677.
 This money has been spent on teaching and whole school strategies, group tuitions, intervention programmes, extended school time, support for parents and carers, and increasing access to technology.